-During January 2014, the City created a TIF District and entered into a credit enhancement agreement (CEA) with a local Company.
+During January 2022, the City created a TIF District and entered into a credit enhancement agreement (CEA) with a local Company.
 The improvements are privately financed by the Company.
-The CEA will be for a duration of 20 years in which the Company will receive a percentage of the incremental taxes resulting from the increased assessed value of the District.
-The percentage of reimbursement will step down from 95% to 25% prior to the expiration of the CEA.
+The CEA will be for a duration of 14 years in which the Company will receive 80% of the incremental taxes resulting from the increased assessed value of the District.
+The City may use the remaining 20% for general economic development purposes.
+Obligations under this district began in 2022 and will continue through 2035.